Call for Riders: Gobi Desert Cup 2020

 Discover the slowly disappearing Mongolian lifestyle, ride one of the oldest and toughest horse breeds in the world, and be part of an authentic nomadic camp.

-The 2019 Gobi Desert Cup will take place 27 August- 6 September in Mongolia.
+The 2020 Gobi Desert Cup will take place 19th August to 28th August 2020 in Mongolia.
 Entries are open, and we are now accepting international applications.

 The terrain will change day-to-day and carry you across the land of Genghis Khan.
 Stay in a traditional nomadic camp, live without plumbing and electricity, and step back into time.